Thylacocercus

-Thylacocercus is a genus of vetulocystid from the Wheeler Shale of Utah that is tentatively placed within the family Vetulocystidae.
-Its discovery extended the temporal range of vetulocystids from the Lower Cambrian Stage 3 to the Middle Cambrian Stage 5 (Drumian), and the geographic range from South China to Laurentia.
+Thylacocercus is a monotypic genus of vetulocystid from the Wheeler Shale of Utah that is tentatively placed within the family Vetulocystidae.
+Its discovery extended the temporal range of vetulocystids from the Lower Cambrian Stage 3 to the Middle Cambrian Stage 5 (Drumian), and the geographic range from South China to Laurentia., It contains a single species Thylacocerus ignota.

 Etymology

-The genus name is taken from Greek roots and describe the animal's shape, with thylacos referencing the bag-like shape of the anterior region, and kerkus referencing the tail-like posterior.
-The species name ignotus, also from Greek, indicates its unclear phylogenetic position and unusual appearance.
+The genus name is derived from Greek roots and describes the animal’s form: thylacos refers to the bag-like shape of the anterior region, while kerkus denotes the tail-like posterior.
+The species name ignotus, likewise derived from Greek, reflects its uncertain phylogenetic position and unusual appearance.

 Description

 Thylacocercus is unlike the Chengjiang lagerstatte vetulocystids from China both in being more recent and in having a crown of what appear to be broad tentacles at the top of its anterior section.

 In addition to being somewhat larger than Vetulocystis and Dianchicystis, the anterior section of Thylacocercus is more cup-like, and the posterior section does not show any signs of segmentation.
 The anterior section is also smooth, lacking the cones and suspected respiratory organ diagnostic of the Chengjiang vetulocystids, although these absences may be artifacts of the preservation of the single known specimen.

 However, the most significant difference is the crown of what appear to be broad tentacles at the top of the anterior section.
 These seem to broaden away from the main body, and may show bifurcation.
 The position of what is interpreted to be an esophagus suggests that the mouth is located in the center of the crown, and may lead to a lateral anus in a similar position as other vetulocystids, albeit lacking the distinctive left postero-dorsal cone.
 The position of the oral opening would explain the lack of the antero-dorsal cone.